-For me, one of the most exciting aspects of setting up a new blog is choosing the domain name.
+For me, one of the most exciting aspects of setting up a new blog is choosing the domain name for best WordPress SEO.
 The process of naming your blog is like choosing a name for your child.
 It has to have meaning and character, and it has to resonate both for myself and for my readers.
 But most important, it has to be easy to remember.
 And to meet that requirement, it has to be short.
 Unfortunately, I’m not the only blogger who feels this way, consequently it’s hard to find short domain names on the open market these days.

 If you’re looking for a top level domain, like a

 .net or a

 .org, chances are they’re already spoken for.
 In fact, you can forget about 3 and 4-letter domains unless you have a few thousands dollars to invest.
 You won’t find these on the open market at all.
 Even if they’re not being used, the minute they expire someone snaps them up.

 You can, however, find 3 and 4-letter domain names on Ebay or Flippa.com or sites like BrandBucket.com.
 Like I said, though, be prepared to pay a small fortune.
 If you have the money, though, it’s a wise investment.
 In fact, even Facebook recognized the value of short domain names and reportedly paid more than $8 million for the

 Whether you realize it or not, you trip over available domain names every day while you’re surfing the Web.
 All those parked domains filled with advertising or search results are usually for sale if you’re willing to pay the price.
 And they’re not all high-dollar domains.
 So keep your eyes open and you might trip over a real gem.